704: The Incredible Melting Man

 LeRoy Neiman (1921-2012) was an American painter known for his colorful and energetic portrayals of athletes and sporting events.

 A reference to a feature on the long-running preschoolers’ TV show Mister Rogers’ Neighborhood.
-At least once per episode, Fred Rogers would go to a painting on the wall near the kitchen that was, in reality, a rear-projection screen.
+At least once per episode, Fred Rogers (who Mike is sort of imitating here) would go to a painting on the wall near the kitchen that was, in reality, a rear-projection screen.
 For the first few years, Rogers would simply speak to Picture Picture and it would display still photos or films and even communicate with the host.
 After 1970, Picture Picture no longer operated magically; Rogers would slide a film reel into a slot by the picture frame and operate it by wired remote to show orchestra performances, explain how crayons and other things were made, and so on.

 You’re looking live at the parquet floor of NASA’s hospital.